PatriciaBalboaKIT/Understanding-Disclosure-Risk-in-Differential-Privacy/README.md

 4. The code to generate the plots of the formulas represented in the paper.

+## Basic Requirements
+A 8-core CPU will suffice.
+At least 32GB RAM are recommended for training the ML models.
+Required storage is 6GB, which includes the raw data for the Geolife and Porto Taxi datasets.
+For efficient ML experiments, a GPU is recommended.

 ## Git LFS
 This repository uses [Git Large File Storage (LFS)](https://git-lfs.github.com/) to manage large files, such as `.pkl` or `.csv`.